Peki: Communities

-European Influence
+European influence

 Until the arrival of European on the Gold Coast, Kwadzo Dei the King of Peki administered the entire region.
 They kept close ties with their kith and kins; Gbeses at the Coast.
 From the Danish forts, Peki traded with the Europeans offering palm oil, kernel oil, ivory, hides, honey and cotton.
 Europeans brought fabrics, guns and gunpowder and drinks.

 Peki is located at the confluence of two major trading routes; Salaga to Christianborg Castle at Osu and Agou-Kpalime route to Fort Prinzenstein in Keta.
 The Pekis although not directly involved with trade taxed merchants plying these routes and also offered protection and security on the routes.
 Tax collected from merchants was invested in ammunitions and manufacturing of gunpowder essential commodities which Kwadzo Dei controlled within the region.
-Adequately armed, the state engaged in warfare against any rising state capable of been a threat to Peki.
-There were military engagements between Asante/Akwamu/Anlo forces against Peki in 1869-72.
+Adequately armed, the state engaged in warfare against any rising state capable of being a threat to Peki.
+There were military engagements between Asante/Akwamu/Anlo forces against Peki in 1869–72.

 Danish traders who were operating at the coast sought protection of their wares from Peki and in turn rewarded Kwadzo Dei handsomely with sophisticated weaponry from Europe.
 In 1850, the Danes devised their interest in the Gold Coast to the British.
 Peki was specifically visited by Governors Winniet and Carstentein and the town was shown as one of the properties in exchange.

 After the transaction, the British were unable to impact Peki as the British did not have adequate resources.
 Kwadzo Dei thus remained an independent King for over thirty years until the scramble for Africa in mid-1885.
 By extension, Kwadzo Dei ruled over Krepi; areas deep into present day Togo singularly until the turn of the 20th century.